vishvAsa/AgamaH_shaivaH/trikam/vijJNAna-bhairavaH/srotaH/jayadeva-siMhaH.md

 IMPORTANCE OF VIJ~ANABHAIRAVA

 There have been, in India, two main ways of approach to  Reality or the Essential Nature of Self, viz., Vivekaja marga and  Yogaja marga-the path of distinction or discrimination and  the path of union or integration.
 Pataojala yoga and Sankara  Vedanta have adopted the Vivekaja marga by which the Puru~a  or Atma (the Self) is isolated from Prakrti (in the case of  Pataojala Yoga) or from Maya (in the case of Vedanta).
-The  word Yoga does not mean union in Pataojali's system; it means  samadhi or intense abstract meditation (as Vyasa puts it in his  commentary, 'yuji samadhau').
-Saivagama has adopted the  Yogaja marga in which the goal is not isolation of the Self from  Prakrti or Maya but the integration of the individual Self to the  Universal Self or Bhairava and the realization of the universe as  the expression of His Sakti or spiritual Energy.
-The ideal of  Saivagama is not the rejection of the universe but its assimilation  to its Source.
+The  word Yoga does not mean union in Pataojali's system; it means  samadhi or intense abstract meditation (as Vyasa puts it in his  commentary, 'yuji samadhau'). Śaivagama has adopted the  Yogaja marga in which the goal is not isolation of the Self from  Prakrti or Maya but the integration of the individual Self to the  Universal Self or Bhairava and the realization of the universe as  the expression of His Sakti or spiritual Energy.
+The ideal of  Śaivagama is not the rejection of the universe but its assimilation  to its Source.

 Vijiianabhairava is an excellent exposition of the yogaja miirga.
 Hence its importance.
 It has been referred to as Agama:  Sivavijiianopani~d,1 and Rudrayamalasara3 by Abhinavagupta.
 Yogaraja has referred to it as Saivopani~ad.'
 K~emaraja has  referred to it at many places in his commentary on Siva-sutras.

-It is clear that it has been acknowledged by the great expon,  ents of Saivagama as a very authentic work on yoga.
+It is clear that it has been acknowledged by the great expon,  ents of Śaivagama as a very authentic work on yoga.

 THE TEXT